FagnerMartinsBrack/medium-watcher/README.md

 # MediumWatcher

-Use Github Actions to watch your Medium Feed and post to Twitter and LinkedIn without the need for a database
+Use Github Actions to watch your RSS Feed (tested on Medium) and post to Twitter and LinkedIn without the need for a database

 Check the runs here: https://github.com/FagnerMartinsBrack/medium-watcher/actions